Industrial Revolution: Sweden

-Between 1790-1815, Sweden experienced parallel economic movements: an agricultural revolution with larger agricultural estates, new crops, and farming tools and commercialisation of farming, and a proto industrialisation, with small industries established in the countryside and workers switching between agriculture in summer and industrial production in winter.
+Between 1790 and 1815, Sweden experienced parallel economic movements: an agricultural revolution with larger agricultural estates, new crops, and farming tools and commercialisation of farming, and a proto industrialisation, with small industries established in the countryside and workers switching between agricultural work in the summer and industrial production in the winter.
 This led to economic growth benefiting the population and leading to a consumption revolution in the 1820s.
 Between 1815-50, the protoindustries developed into specialised and larger industries.
 This period witnessed regional specialisation with mining in Bergslagen, textile mills in Sjuhäradsbygden, and forestry in Norrland.
-Important institutional changes took place, such as free and mandatory schooling introduced in 1842 (first time in the world), abolition of the monopoly on trade in handicrafts in 1846, and a stock company law in 1848.
+Important institutional changes took place, such as the introduction of free and mandatory schooling in 1842 (first time in the world), abolition of the monopoly on trade in handicrafts in 1846, and a stock company law in 1848.

 From 1850 to 1890, there was a rapid expansion in exports, dominated by crops, wood, and steel.
 Sweden abolished most tariffs and other barriers to free trade in the 1850s and joined the gold standard in 1873.
 Large infrastructural investments were made, mainly in the expanding railroad network, which was financed by the government and private enterprises.
-From 1890 to 1930, new industries developed with their focus on the domestic market: mechanical engineering, power utilities, papermaking and textile.
+From 1890 to 1930, new industries developed with their focus on the domestic market: mechanical engineering, power utilities, papermaking and textiles.